aws-actions/configure-aws-credentials/README.md

 - [GitHub docs: Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)
 - [GitHub changelog: GitHub Actions: Secure cloud deployments with OpenID Connect](https://github.blog/changelog/2021-10-27-github-actions-secure-cloud-deployments-with-openid-connect/)

-## Running in AWS Containers
+## Getting Credentials in AWS Self-Hosted Runners

-To run this action using self-hosted action runners on AWS Containers such as Codebuild or EKS, you may need to set `role-chaining: true`.
+If you are running GitHub Actions in a self-hosted runner using an AWS Service (such as Codebuild or EKS) and you have properly configured the service, credentials should be available by default; the AWS CLI will fetch credentials using the AWS_CONTAINER_CREDENTIALS_FULL_URI or AWS_CONTAINER_CREDENTIALS_RELATIVE_URI environment variables.
+However, you may still want to use this action if you need to export those credentials for use with other tools in your workflow.
+You may also want to use this action in scenarios where you need to use that 'default' role to assume another role.

+To export credentials, simply run the action with `role-to-assume` set to the default role of the container.

+To assume another role from the container's default role, use the `role-chaining: true` flag, so that the action fetches the default credentials from the environment before assuming the other role.

-If you are using EKS and encountering an error related to the packed size of session tags, set `role-skip-session-tagging: true`.
-Alternatively, you may [disable EKS session tagging][eks-disable-session-tagging] in the EKS settings if you do not need those predefined tags.
+If you are using EKS Pod Identities and encountering an error related to the packed size of session tags, you must either run the action with `role-skip-session-tagging: true` to disable the tags set by the action, or [disable EKS session tagging][eks-disable-session-tagging] in the EKS settings to disable the tags that are automatically set by the EKS Pod Identity Service.
+Check the values of the action's session tags and the session tags that are added by EKS so you can keep the set of tags which is more useful to you.

 [eks-disable-session-tagging]:
   https://docs.aws.amazon.com/eks/latest/userguide/pod-id-abac.html#pod-id-abac-tags